CoderTiger/android-emulator-runner/README.md

   <a href="https://github.com/ReactiveCircus/android-emulator-runner"><img alt="GitHub Actions status" src="https://github.com/ReactiveCircus/android-emulator-runner/workflows/Main%20workflow/badge.svg"></a>
 </p>

+**Main changes of the fork repo**: Support to remain the running of emulator after the action is completed.
+This is enabled by using the [auto-kill-emulator](#auto-kill-emulator) parameter and setting it to `false`.

 A GitHub Action for installing, configuring and running hardware-accelerated Android Emulators on Linux and macOS virtual machines.

 The old ARM-based emulators were slow and are no longer supported by Google.
 The modern Intel Atom (x86 and x86_64) emulators can be fast, but rely on two forms of hardware acceleration to reach their peak potential: [Graphics Acceleration](https://developer.android.com/studio/run/emulator-acceleration#accel-graphics), e.g. `emulator -gpu host` and [Virtual Machine(VM) Acceleration](https://developer.android.com/studio/run/emulator-acceleration#accel-vm), e.g. `emulator -accel on`. **Note:** GPU and VM Acceleration are two different and non-mutually exclusive forms of Hardware Acceleration.